 Why This Matters

-Here's the key insight: shifts (the whole curve moves) are fundamentally different from movements along a curve (quantity changes in response to price).
-The exam loves to test whether you can distinguish between determinants that shift curves versus price changes that cause movements.
-Don't just memorize that "income affects demand"—know whether a good is normal or inferior, understand why technology shifts supply rightward, and be ready to trace through the chain of causation.
+Here's what trips people up: shifts (the whole curve moves) are fundamentally different from movements along a curve (quantity changes in response to a price change).
+The exam loves to test whether you can tell the difference between determinants that shift curves and price changes that cause movements.
+Don't just memorize that "income affects demand."
+Know whether a good is normal or inferior, understand why technology shifts supply rightward, and be ready to trace through the full chain of causation.
 Master the mechanisms, and you'll nail both multiple-choice and FRQ questions.

 Demand Shifters: What Changes Consumer Behavior